phcode-dev/phoenix/docs/generatedApiDocs/NodeConnector-API.md

 nodeConnector.off('phoenixProjectOpened'); // will switch off all event handlers of that name.
 ```

+By Default, all events handlers with the eventName is removed when you call `nodeConnector.off(eventName)` fn.
 To selectively switch off event handlers, please see reference for `utils/EventDispatcher` module.

 ### Handling ArrayBuffer Data in Function Execution